My Enterprise SEO Playbook: 0 to 500K Visits at Gigworker

 Turning Expertise into Authority (and Revenue)

-By late 2019, Gigworker was surpassing 150K monthly visitors, and I saw an opportunity.
+By late 2019, Gigworker was already surpassing 150K monthly visitors, and the opportunity was clear.

-In April 2021, after months of meticulous research and writing, I launched a comprehensive, 65,000-word book packed with actionable insights distilled from our extensive content base.
+After months of careful research and writing, I launched a comprehensive, 65,000-word book in April 2021.

 This book launch was a carefully orchestrated cross-team initiative: